JuliaDynamics/Associations.jl/docs/src/associations.md

 as the first argument to a [`CrossmapEstimator`](@ref), which is then fed to the [`crossmap`](@ref) or [`predict`](@ref) functions.

-The cross mapping API consists of the following functions.
+The Cross-map measures consists of the following functions.

 - [`predict`](@ref)
 - [`crossmap`](@ref)